pulumi/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the target group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 Cannot be longer than 6 characters.

 * `port` - (Optional, Forces new resource) The port on which targets receive traffic, unless overridden when registering a specific target.
 Required when `target_type` is `instance` or `ip`.
 Does not apply when `target_type` is `lambda`.